Creamy Pumpkin Chipotle Soup with Savory Pie Crust Croutons.

 Even though it really isn’t quite soup weather here in Vegas, it is everywhere else so I figured sharing this creamy pumpkin chipotle soup would be much appreciated by my friends turning on their heat while I still have on my air conditioning.

 As per my usual, I took lots of pics of this pumpkin chipotle soup.
 Part of my blog is not only for sharing awesome recipes with you all, but for sharing my food photography.
 I do a lot of freelance food photography work and I use my blog as my photography portfolio.
 Plus I really enjoy the food styling and photography part of being a food blogger so my post are always “photo heavy” so to speak.

 These are really easy to make.
-I love the pie crust mix – foolproof for people like me who don’t make pie that often and have messed up pie crust in the past when making from scratch.
-Pie crust seems to be an art form, and I am better at cakes than pie.
-So pie crust mix for me it was.
-Making these is also similar to baking sugar cookie cutouts, something I have lots of practice with, so I knew I couldn’t screw this up.
-I had my 5 year old help me cut the shapes out too.
+I have had my issues with pie crust in the past when making pies.
+Pie crust is definitely an art form, and I am better at cakes than pie.
+However, making these is also similar to making sugar cookie cutouts, something I have lots of practice with, so I knew I couldn’t mess these up too bad.

 Pumpkin shaped croutons for pumpkin soup.
 Ahh so cute.
 I also made some in breadstick like form using a fluted ravioli cutter.

 I was having a hard time keeping my kids from eating them all before I could take all my photos of the recipe.
 These were flaky and buttery and so good.
 Sort of like a puffy butter cracker.
 I don’t blame my kids for wanting to munch on them.
 They were really good!